cschwan/sage-on-gentoo/README.rst

 After having a working Prefix you may setup sage-on-gentoo in a Prefix by following the quick installation guide.

-Currently, we support every Linux running with x86 or amd64 instruction sets, in particular the following architectures:
+Currently, we support every Linux running with amd64 instruction sets, in particular the following architectures:

   - ~amd64-linux
-  - ~x86-linux